The Tension Between the Disciples of Jesus and John

-As we look deeper into the relationship between Jesus and John the Baptist, the question of their respective disciples stands right before us.
+As we look deeper into the relationship between the disciples of Jesus and John the Baptist, a few questions come to the surface.
 Why did John still have disciples after he proclaimed Jesus is the Son of God (John 1:34)?
 And why is there a perceived tension between the disciples of Jesus and the disciples of John?
 In fact, you can almost feel the tension when John’s disciples confront Jesus and chastise Him for not doing what they, and the Pharisees, were doing regarding fasting.

 Or, to put it another way, “Why are we doing things right, and You are not teaching Your disciples to follow us?”